likwel/java-ai/readme.md

 ```

 ## 👨‍💻 Show the score
-* Show the score to determine the performance of your model.
-This score is the coefficient of determination called r2.
+* To determine the performance of your model, you can use this score.
+* This score is the coefficient of determination called r2 (statistically based).
 ```sh
 model.score(X, Y);
 ```